Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Introduction

 \section{Introduction}

-In this Supplemental Appendix, we provide the proofs of the proposition and theorems stated in the main text (see Appendix A).
-Additionally, we provide step-by-step instructions on the Gibbs sampler for the LCM model (see Appendix B).
+In Supplemental Appendix A, we provide additional discussion surrounding the DY and CM distributions introduced in the main text.
+In Supplemental Appendix B, we provide the {proofs of the results, propositions, and theorems} stated in the main text.
+Details surrounding the collapsed Gibbs sampler are provided in Supplemental Appendix C. Additional simulation results are presented in Supplemental Appendix D.